 Application materials are available online at the Udall Scholarship website.

 The following items must be completed and submitted no later than 4:00 p.m. on the above campus deadline:

 - Three signed letters of recommendation, preferably on department letterhead, from faculty members who can discuss the nominee’s potential and capabilities.
-Letters may be submitted by email as Word or PDF attachments to firstname.lastname@example.org or may be sent as hard copies to the address below.
+Letters should be submitted by email as Word or PDF attachments and sent directly to firstname.lastname@example.org by the recommender.
 The letters must be received by the campus deadline.

 - Official transcripts from all colleges and universities you have attended, including UCSB.
 Please request these early so they are received at our office before the campus deadline.
 Applicants should request that digital copies of official transcripts be emailed to: email@example.com.
 If you need to submit transcripts from an institution that only provides hard-copy official transcripts, please contact our office to coordinate.